fall inside a hole

 1341 Long Tunnel (1994)

 Despite the "normal" two-piece tunnel appearing in sets since 1988 as well as the 1330 Crossing Pack and later a Thomas-series pack, it was not given the "block tunnel" treatment with additional intermediate segments until this 1994 individual release.
+A pinky-purple version appears in the Euro Park set.

 The components are marked Thailand and fit together using a series of alternating pegs and tubes that fit together when flipped around, which is a clever evolution on the earlier one-way Plarail block tunnel design.
 The intermediate sections (wedges? leafs?) do not engage with every tube, skipping the ones midway up the side walls.